volumio/platform-khadas/HOWTO-autoinstaller.md

 This step needs to be done every time a new Krescue Autoinstaller needs to be created.

-Note, building an Autoinstaller does not have to be done for every VIM3L volumio image version.
+Note 1: building an Autoinstaller does not have to be done for every VIM3L volumio image version.
 You can use an older version and do an OTA update.

+Note 2: Replace the logo.bmp in VOLUMIO.krescue/BOOT when a different version is to be used.

 	cd khadas-rescue-tools
 	sudo rm -r img